OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 !!!WARNING!!!

-There are a growing number of Choc v2 LP switches coming onto the market.
-For the purposes of this project I focused on `Kailh Red` switches.
+There are a nearly endless number of MX switches floating around out there.
+For the purposes of this project I focused on Outemu switches.
 While you may be able to use all sorts of other switches in these, I cannot guarantee that any other switches will work.
 It is highly recommended to try a switch or two out to ensure proper operation before buying a ton of them.

 !!!WARNING!!!

-These take brand new boards.
-You will not be able to use board from the OSBMX v2.

-!!!WARNING!!!

-This button requires printed supports.
+The v6 boards from the original OSBMX (with built in connector prongs) are no longer supported due to multiple reports of the connectors breaking (very thin PCBs like to snap)

 !!!WARNING!!!